bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 * name: ``'zoom_in'``, ``'xzoom_in'``, ``'yzoom_in'``
 * icon: |zoom_in_icon|

-The zoom-in tool will increase the zoom of the plot.
+The zoom-in tool increases the zoom of the plot.
 It will respect any min and max values and ranges, preventing zooming in and out beyond these.

-It is also possible to constraint the wheel zoom tool to only act on either just the x-axis or just the y-axis by setting the ``dimensions`` property to a list containing ``width`` or ``height``.
+It is also possible to constrain the wheel zoom tool to act only on either the x-axis or the y-axis by setting the ``dimensions`` property to a list containing ``width`` or ``height``.
 Additionally, there are tool aliases ``'xzoom_in'`` and ``'yzoom_in'``, respectively.